zeyuz35/zeyuz35.github.io/vault/DFM.md

 Note that because this was originally developed for classical factor analysis, the asymptotics of this under a large $N$ dimension were not developed by the original author, though as expected asymptotic normality results hold.

-Subsequently, Forni et al (2000, 2004) study the properties of this algorithm, and establish inferential results for the resulting common component estimator.
+Subsequently, [@forniGeneralizedDynamicFactorModel2000] and [@forni 2004] study the properties of this algorithm, and establish inferential results for the resulting common component estimator.
 Dyanmic PCA is shown to provide piecewise consistent estimation of the component as $N$, $T$ increase, and in their followup, this consistency holds if $N, T \rightarrow \infty$ and $N/T \rightarrow 0$, suggesting that some caution to be exercised in finite samples if $N$ is large relative to $T$.

+Side note: Ben is not sure how often people actually estimate factor models via this method.
+Trudging through the literature, it seems that this strand was very exciting for a while, but either no one understood it well enough, or it had other significant limitations that no one actually uses it in applied research.
+In either case, it does not seem like a viable future path.

 Note that because DPCA does not yield a consistent estimator of the common component